htanskanen/licensee-plus/README.md

 All ignore rules are case-insensitive.

-Where the optional property `requirePackageLicenseMatch` is `true`, any file-level license hits from ClearlyDefined that does not match the package standard license metadata will cause an error.
+Where the optional property `requirePackageLicenseMatch` is `true`, any file-level license hit from ClearlyDefined that does not match the package standard license metadata will cause an error.
 False by default.

 Where the optional property `requireClearlyDefined` is `true`, dependencies for which no file-level data is available from ClearlyDefined will cause an error.
 False by default.